 Parents / Carers are requested to report their child's absence using the Absence text service on the MYEd app or by telephoning the school office on 01884 33473 before 9.00 am, or as early as possible if their child is going to be absent/late.
 The reason for absence must be given in full i.e. sickness on Sunday, temperature, severe cold etc. Please do not supply vague messages i.e. unwell, ill or under the weather as the school office will have to call you back for more information.

-Mrs Ingram checks the class registers first thing daily.
+The office checks the class registers first thing daily.
 Where a child is absent from school and we have not received any verbal or written communication from the parent as to the reason for the child's absence we will initiate our first day absence procedures.
 We will firstly send an absence alert text to the contacts who have parental responsibility, if no response we will then proceed to telephone all contacts held on the child's records, as supplied by the parents upon admission to the school.
-If at this point we have not been able to make contact to ascertain the reason for the child's absence we may carry out an home visit.
-This is the school’s duty of care and safeguarding for your child.
+If at this point we have not been able to make contact to ascertain the reason for the child's absence we may carry out a home visit.

 We have a 48 hour rule for any sickness/diarrhoea to try to prevent any outbreaks.
 Please ensure that if your child has suffered with either of these, they remain absent from school for a clear 48 hour period from the last attack.